jonschumaker/cisco-business-aggregator/README.md

 - Automated research on companies using their website URLs
 - Integration with Tavily for web search capabilities
+- Azure OpenAI integration with GPT-4o for advanced text generation
+- Human-in-the-loop verification for URLs and company identification
 - Generation of comprehensive reports in three formats:
   - Markdown: Human-readable format with structured sections
   - Word (.docx): Professionally formatted document with proper styling, tables, and clickable hyperlinks
   - JSON: Structured data format with customer metadata for programmatic processing
 - Intelligent section parsing that categorizes content by type (introduction, company news, IT priorities, etc.)
-- Customer metadata integration from Excel files
+- Customer metadata integration from Excel files stored in Google Cloud Storage
 - Optimized JSON structure using SAVM_ID as the primary key
 - Robust error handling with informative error reports
 - Retry mechanism for API failures with exponential backoff